joshuacoles/University-Notes/Analysis/Analysis 1A/Chapter 1/Principle of Induction.md

 3. Finally we prove the **inductive hypothesis**, $n + 1 \in \Lambda \impliedby n \in \Lambda$.
 	- This is done by **assuming** that $n$ is in $\Lambda$ and then **proving this implies** $n + 1$ is also in $\Lambda$.

-This is similar to the process by which we define the natural numbers in [[1.6 The natural numbers#Inductive Definition]].
+This is similar to the process by which we define the natural numbers in [[The Natural Numbers#Inductive Definition]].

 ## Example